A shipping container turned solar-powered digital classroom.

 How it works.

-The BrightBox Macro includes the Raspberry Pi Microcomputer loaded with the Simbi Learn Cloud curriculum and Simbi Offline, Chromebook laptops, a projector and screen, and specially- designed desks and benches to maximize the space for learning.
+The BrightBox includes the Raspberry Pi Microcomputer loaded with the Simbi Learn Cloud curriculum and Simbi Offline, a projector and screen, and specially-designed desks and benches to maximize the space for learning.

 A scalable solution.

-Also housing a device-charging service, community members plug into the BrightBox Macro, charge a device at a nominal cost, generating revenue for the community and ensuring community ownership and project sustainability.
+Also housing a device-charging service, community members plug into the BrightBox, charge a device at a nominal cost, generating revenue for the community, ensuring community ownership, and building project sustainability and scalability.

 Take A Virtual Tour!